PatrickFlynn/100-days-of-code/README.md

 ## Daily Notes and Progress
 1. 1/1/2019: attempting to create infrastructure for scripting model/SQLlite db population.
 At end of one hour of coding I have it functioning as intended.
+2. 1/2/2019: starting project over from scratch - things are too confusing.
+Deleted all code and restarting following tutorial.

 ## Contents